chisouche/Instagram_posts/password-reveal/README.md

 ## Future Improvements

-- **Animation Refinement**: Enhance animations for a smoother and more fluid user experience.
+- **Animation Refinement**: Enhance animations for a smoother, more fluid user experience.
 - **Accessibility Enhancements**: Implement additional accessibility features to ensure inclusivity.
-- **Customization Options**: Provide options for users to customize the appearance and behavior of the password reveal component through properties.
+- **Customization Options**: Provide options for users to customize the appearance and behaviour of the password reveal component through properties.

 "# Instagram_posts"
+demo.mp4